UnitTestBot/UTBotJava/docs/ResultAndErrorHandlingApiOfTheInstrumentedProcess.md

 A _client_ is an object that uses the `ConcreteExecutor` directly — it works in the Engine process as well.

 `ConcreteExecutor` expects an `Instrumentation` object, which is responsible for, say, mocking static methods.
-In UnitTestBot Java, `UtExecutionInstrumentation` is one of the possible `Instrumentation` interface implementations.
+In UnitTestBot Java, we use `UtExecutionInstrumentation` that implements the `Instrumentation` interface.

 Basically, if an exception occurs in the Instrumented process, it is rethrown to the client object in the Engine process via Rd.

-The logic of handling errors and results depends on the provided instrumentation, e.g., `UtExecutionInstrumentation` in our case.

 ## Concrete execution outcomes

-When `ConcreteExecutor` is parameterized with `UtExecutionInstrumentation` and the `ConcreteExecutor::executeAsync` is called, it leads to one of the three possible outcomes:
+`ConcreteExecutor` is parameterized with `UtExecutionInstrumentation`.
+When the `ConcreteExecutor::executeAsync` method is called, it leads to one of the three possible outcomes:

 * `InstrumentedProcessDeathException`